llvm-doe-org/sync/README.md

-# Sync branches from llvm-project fork for DoE
+# Sync branches from DoE llvm-project fork

 This repository is used to trigger github actions to sync branches from the llvm-project DoE fork with the upstream repository.